-Long-term abuse of alcohol increases your chance of:
+Long-term use of alcohol increases your chances of:

-- Bleeding from the esophagus (the tube that connects your throat to your stomach) or stomach
+- Bleeding from the stomach or esophagus (the tube the food travels through from your mouth to your stomach).

 - Swelling and damage to the pancreas.
 Your pancreas produces substances your body needs to work well.

 - Damage to the liver.
-When severe, it often leads to death.
+When severe, liver damage often leads to death.

 - Poor nutrition.

-- Cancer of the esophagus, liver, colon, head and neck, breast, and other areas
+- Cancer of the esophagus, liver, colon, head and neck, breasts, and other areas.

-You likely already know that alcohol can affect your thinking and judgment each time you drink.
-Long-term alcohol abuse damages brain cells.
+Alcohol can affect your thinking and judgment each time you drink.
+Long-term alcohol use damages brain cells.
 This can lead to lasting damage to your memory, thinking, and the way you behave.

-- Numbness or painful "pins and needles" feelings in your arms or legs
+- Numbness or a painful "pins and needles" feeling in your arms or legs.

 - Problems with erections in men.

-- Leaking urine or having a hard time starting to pass urine
+- Leaking urine or having a hard time passing urine.

 Drinking during pregnancy can harm the growing baby.
-Severe birth defects or fetal alcohol syndrome may occur.
+Severe birth defects or fetal alcohol syndrome (FAS) may occur.